firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Cluster-Simulation.rst

 AWS user, you can see what these do by looking at the :ref:`manager-configuration-files` section.
 Otherwise, don't change them.

-As in the single-node tutorial, we will leave the ``workload:`` mapping unchanged here, since we do want to run the buildroot-based Linux on our simulated system.
+As in the single-node getting started guide, we will leave the ``workload:`` mapping unchanged here, since we do want to run the buildroot-based Linux on our simulated system.
 The ``terminate_on_completion`` feature is an advanced feature that you can learn more about in the :ref:`manager-configuration-files`